-Applied Adult Roles and Responsibilities is recommended for all students as life foundations and academic enrichment for students with interest in family and community services, personal and family finance, and similar areas.
-This course builds knowledge, skills, attitudes, and behaviors that students will need as they complete high school and prepare to take the next steps toward adulthood in today's society.
-The course includes the study of interpersonal standards, lifespan roles and responsibilities, individual and family resource management, and financial responsibility and resources.
-A project or community based approach that utilizes problem solving skills, communication, leadership, self-determination skills, management processes, and fundamentals to college, career and community membership success.
-Service learning and other authentic applications are strongly recommended.
+Grade Level: 9-12 Applied Adult Roles and Responsibilities is recommended for all students as life Course # 5330Apl foundations and academic enrichment for students with interest in family and community Applied Units: 2 Maximum services, personal and family finance, and similar areas.
+This course builds knowledge, skills, attitudes, and behaviors that students will need as they complete high school and Counts as an Elective or prepare to take the next steps toward adulthood in today's society.
+The course includes the Employability for the Certification study of interpersonal standards, lifespan roles and responsibilities, individual and family of Completion resource management, and financial responsibility and resources.
+A project or community based approach that utilizes problem solving skills, communication, leadership, self- determination skills, management processes, and fundamentals to college, career and community membership success.
+Service learning and other authentic applications are Prerequisite: None strongly recommended.